It's pizza time! I am sharing my grandmother's simple Sicilian-style sheet pan pizza recipe.

 - This original pizza recipe is made by hand without a rolling pin.

-- It's an easy, authentic thick pizza with only fresh ingredients and tons of flavor.
+- It's an easy, authentic thick-crust pizza with fresh ingredients.

 - It can feed a large family or crowd.

-- If you want, make this great pizza ahead of time and freeze it.
+- If you want, make this Sicilian pizza ahead of time and freeze it.

 - Leftovers store easily in the fridge.